InsightVanta/Global-COVID19-PowerBI/README.md

 - 💀 Death Count (Average)
 - 💚 Recovered Count (Average)
 - 📉 Death Rate (%) by Nation which is measured as (Average Death count / Average Confirmed Cases)*100
+- This is death rate among infected individuals also known as case fatality rate or CFR
 - 📍 Comparative Country Clusters

 ---